systemetric/robocon-website/docs/README.md

 | 1﻿     | S﻿tart Button              |
 | 1﻿     | P﻿ower Switch              |

-:﻿::caution- handling batteries can be dangerous
+:﻿::caution- Handling batteries incorrectly can be dangerous.
+Make sure you follow these [safety guidelines](/docs/charging.html) at all times.

 :::tip
 You can also access these docs from your robot.
 Go to <http://robot.go/docs> when you're connected to your robot.